imrefazekas/connect-rest/README.md

 ## Changelog

+- 0.0.11 : First request parameter now has a callback for async rest calls
 - 0.0.10 : Prototyping added
 - 0.0.9 : General path matcher added, optional now marked with '?'
 - 0.0.8 : Other body parsing middlewares are respected